akash-network/website/Readme.md

 ---
 ```

+> **_NOTE:_** title : This is the title of the blog
+> description : This is the description of the blog
+> pubDate : This is the date of the blog
+> draft : This is the status of the blog.
+If it is true, it will not be published
+> archive : This is the status of the blog.
+If it is true, it will be archived
+> categories : This is the category of the blog which will be shown in the blog page
+> tags : This is the tag of the blog which will be shown in the blog page
+> contributors : This is the contributor of the blog
+> bannerImage : This is the banner image of the blog or the cover image of the blog

-4. Add the banner image to the same folder as the markdown file.
+1. Add the banner image to the same folder as the markdown file.
 For example, `src/content/Blog/how-to-use-akash-web/banner-image.jpg`
-5. Write the blog content in markdown format in the same file.
+2. Write the blog content in markdown format in the same file.
 For example, `src/content/Blog/how-to-use-akash-web/index.md`
-6. Commit and push the changes to the repository.
+3. Commit and push the changes to the repository.
 The blog will be published automatically.

 ## Community